 14 Aug 2019

-Whether you have a treasured painting that has been in the family for generations or a modern piece you snagged at your favorite gallery, moving and storing any work of art is a delicate task.
+Whether you have a treasured painting that has been in the family for generations or a modern piece you snagged at your favorite gallery, moving and storing any work of artwork is a delicate task.

 Fingerprints, dirt, and rough handling can quickly ruin a beautiful canvas.
 And if the painting is covered in glass, it is extra fragile.